Neuroradiology Fellowship Programs

 - Head and neck

-Our hospital is a level 1 trauma center and has many regional community practices, which will allow exposure to a variety of trauma cases and to a bulk of common CNS, head and neck, and spine diseases seen in community practices.
+In addition, UH Cleveland Medical Center is a level 1 trauma center and has many regional community practices, which will allow exposure to a variety of trauma cases and to a bulk of common CNS, head and neck and spine diseases seen in community practices.

 We provide lectures to our fellows and encourage fellows to give a few lectures to radiology residents.
 We encourage fellows to help teach radiology residents rotating through the neuroradiology section.